alimac/finding-the-entrance/README.md

 <!-- .element: class="heading invert" -->

 Note:
+- Went to DrupalCon Denver, Global Sprint Weekend, DrupalCon Portland
-- Feeling of inadequacy about making a meaningful contribution
+- Overwhelming, feeling of inadequacy about making a meaningful contribution
 - Global Sprint Weekend 2014: asked about my goals ("what do you want to learn?"), autonomy in defining objectives was powerful
+- key benefit: learned to ask questions
-- benefits: being around *accessibly smart and kind people*, learned to ask questions
+- what sustains me: being around *accessibly smart and kind people*